ncu-dart/Semi-Supervised-Model-with-Spatio-Temporal-Data-andApplied-in-PM2.5-sensor-anomaly-detection/README.md

 ```

 ### Data
-Due to the large data heatmap and line chart data, I placed them separately in Release
+Due to the large data <heatmap> and <line chart data>, I placed them separately in Releases